Toast vs Square: Which POS System Is Worth Your Money?

 Toast Flex for Kitchen

-Toast’s Android-based hardware is purpose-built for kitchens — spill-resistant, grease-resistant, and heat-tolerant.
+Toast’s Android-based hardware is purpose-built for kitchens: spill-resistant, grease-resistant, and heat-tolerant.
 The Toast Go 2 handheld fits in a server’s apron pocket, has an all-day battery, and reads well in outdoor light.
-Hardware runs $494–$1,339 depending on the kit, or you can get it free on the Starter plan (with higher processing rates).
-It’s proprietary though — if you leave Toast, the hardware has no resale value.
+Hardware starts around $494 and climbs past $1,000 depending on the kit, or you can get it free on the Starter plan (with higher processing rates).
+It’s proprietary though, so if you leave Toast, the hardware has no resale value.

 Square Hardware: Flexible and Affordable